Chris Williams (wide receiver): BC Lions

 Upon entering free agency, Williams signed a two-year contract with the BC Lions on February 17, 2017.
 Williams had a down season in 2017, catching only 38 passes for 415 yards and only one touchdown.

 Montreal Alouettes

 Following a disappointing 2017 season in BC, Williams was traded to the Montreal Alouettes in exchange for Gabriel Knapton on December 12, 2017.
 Williams started out the 2018 season playing well for the Alouettes, catching 15 passes for 283 yards with one touchdown in four games.

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-Following the sixth week of the 2018 season Williams was traded to the Hamilton Tiger-Cats along with defensive lineman Jamaal Westerman and two first round picks for quarterback Johnny Manziel and offensive linemen Tony Washington and Landon Rice.
+Following the sixth week of the 2018 season Williams was traded to the Tiger-Cats along with defensive lineman Jamaal Westerman and two first round picks for quarterback Johnny Manziel and offensive linemen Tony Washington and Landon Rice.
 Williams played in four games for the Tiger-Cats in 2018, catching 10 passes for 114 yards.
 He suffered a non-contact knee injury in Week 11 and underwent surgery shortly thereafter.